 - Broken blower: A faulty motor or unbalanced fan might stop airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified technicians at Service Experts Heating & Air Conditioning to repair the situation.
+The next time your AC freezes up, contact the ACE-certified technicians at Service Experts Heating & Air Conditioning to repair the situation.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things operating again quickly.
 Contact us at 561-629-1826 to schedule air conditioning repair in West Palm Beach with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.